snac-cooperative/snac_eac_cpf_utils/readme.md

 is included.
 There are also Perl scripts which are primarily used when the number of input records to be processed will exceed the memory of the computer.

+Throughout this document we use the generic user id "mst3k" as your user id.

 What you might need to get started
 ----------------------------------